Conrec-Infinity-AB/Selenium-Course/Lecture3/4_assignment.md

 ## Assignment
 This assignment will use either Behave (BDD) or Robot Framework to create some tests.
-Make sure assertions are used in the tests

-1. Create a new projects and import relevant libraries/packages for BDD or Robot framework and a assert library you want to use
+1. Create a new projects and import relevant libraries/packages for BDD or Robot framework and a assert library if you need one

 2. Create the tests below using any of the above test frameworks